shubhamd99/react_native/README.md

 ### Detox (End to end testing)
 The end-to-end testing and automation framework for React Native apps.
 The most popular E2E test runner within React Native community and a part of the React Native testing pipeline.
 With Detox, you will be able to ensure that your framework of choice is supported by the latest React Native versions.

+## CI/CD
+CI/CD is a method to frequently deliver apps to customers by introducing automation into the stages of app development.
+The main concepts attributed to CI/CD are continuous integration, continuous delivery, and continuous deployment.
+Example: CircleCI or Github Actions (are based on Docker containers and the idea of composing different jobs into workflows)